 The first area of focus is breast cancer.
 The author writes about how mainstream culture not only normalizes breast cancer, but even tries to turn it into a positive thing.
 She observes that “in the seamless world of breast cancer culture… cheerfulness is required, dissent a kind of treason.”
 She also points out how problematic it is that within breast cancer culture, survival is treated as though it depends primarily on one’s attitude, adding that “the sugar-coating of cancer can exact a dreadful cost.”

 Another chapter focuses on workplace culture, where “the penalty of non-conformity is going up, from the possibility of job loss and failure to social shunning and complete isolation.”

-I had to laugh the author’s take on the popularity of ideas like the law of attraction within the coaching profession; she certainly doesn’t pull any punches.
+I had to laugh at the author’s take on the popularity of the law of attraction within the coaching profession; she certainly doesn’t pull any punches.
 “What attracts the coaching profession to these mystical powers?
 Well, there’s not much else for them to impart to their coachees.”
 And she’s certainly speaking my language when she picks apart the way quantum physics is co-opted into pseudoscience by “New Age thinkers and the philosophically opportunistic generally.”